CampusIoT/orbimote/field_test_device/README.md

 Connect the X1 and X2 connectors according to the wiring despicted in the annexes.

-By default, the DevEUI, the AppEUI and the AppKey are forged using the CPU ID of the MCU.
-However, you can set the DevEUI, the AppEUI and the AppKey of the LoRaWAN endpoint into the `main.c`.

-Optional : Configure the following parameters into the program file `main.c` : `FIRST_TX_PERIOD`, `TX_PERIOD`, `DR_INIT`, `ADR_ON`, `DEBUG_ON` and `SECRET`.

-Register the endpoint into a LoRaWAN network (public or private) using the DevEUI, the AppEUI and the AppKey
+Register the endpoint into a LoRaWAN network (public or private) using the DevEUI, the AppEUI and the AppKey (displayed into the console).

 Build the firmware
 ```bash